 Nicole Coleman

-Born and raised in Germany, Nicole Coleman has always been interested in literature, history and cultures.
-During her undergraduate years, she spent one year at Charles University in Prague, Czech Republic where she studied transitions to democracy.
-After she received her M.A. in Political Science (Development Policy), Modern History and Comparative Literature from the University of Bonn, Germany (2007), she spent one year in Montenegro where she taught German language and culture classes at the local university and traveled widely.
+Born and raised in Germany, Nicole Coleman has always been interested in literature, history and culture.
+During her undergraduate years, she spent one year at Charles University in Prague, Czech Republic, studying transitions to democracy.
+After receiving her M.A. in Political Science (Development Policy), Modern History and Comparative Literature from the University of Bonn, Germany (2007), she spent one year in Montenegro, teaching German language and culture classes at the local university and traveling widely.
 Back in Germany, she taught German to immigrants in Berlin.
-Nicole was able to connect all these different interests (human rights, interculturality, migration, and literature) that developed through her studies and travels in her Ph.D. studies and continues to research and teach in these areas at Wayne State University.
-Nicole has been a member of Wayne State's Department of Languages, Literatures, and Cultures since August 2015.
+Dr. Coleman connected all these different interests (human rights, interculturality, migration and literature) that developed through her studies and travels during her Ph.D. program.
+She continues to research and teach in these areas at Wayne State University.
+Nicole has been a member of Wayne State's Department of Languages, Literatures and Cultures since August 2015.

 Research interest(s)/area of expertise